Former Holt team member and Korean adoptee Caitlin Howe reflects on her time at Holt Adoptee Camp, as a camper and as a counselor.

 This year I was asked if I could serve as a camp counselor for a week at Holt’s Oregon camp.
 It had been 12 years since I was at Holt camp and though I knew there would be recognizable differences, the words “just like me” stuck with me throughout the week just as they did when I was 14.
 Compared to “Holt Heritage Camp,” Holt Adoptee Camp had less Korean language instruction — as well as zero egg roll-folding — but amazingly, there were still young girls who sat in the cabin blasting K-pop music and knowing every word.
 While there was a lack of cultural learning, there was instead an immense space for adoptees, now from all over the world, to dialogue and share and just be kids who have something big in common.
 It amazed me to see how naturally and unprompted conversations about identity happened between the campers.

 During the course of camp I met nightly with my cabin of girls.
 On the first night of camp, we sat cross-legged on the deck next to the pond as the sun was setting and the girls all talked about their birth stories.
-One girl was abandoned at a bus station as an infant, one adopted domestically when she was 2 years old, and another turned over to a social worker in the hospital.
+One girl was abandoned at a bus station as an infant, one adopted domestically when she was two years old, and another turned over to a social worker in the hospital.
 I imagined for a moment the times when these girls shared their stories with people outside of camp.
 I remembered the reactions that I used to get when people saw my white parents for the first time and suddenly I had some explaining to do.
 For the girls at camp, when they shared their stories, it was not surprising because they each had a very similar story — a story of adoption.
-They shared in that experience, so when their story was told, it was not shocking.
-There was no need to explain, or fear being judged, because it was something we shared.

 What left the strongest impact on me from the week was the vocabulary that the campers had developed to express their struggles, their joys, and their truth about their adoptee identity.
 I do not think that I was half as eloquent at 15 years old when I talked about my adoption.
 To be able to identify our strengths as adoptees and to be able to see how others handled conversations in the world was empowering.
 All of this demonstrated how far Holt camp has come in supporting adoptees across the U.S. At camp, adoptees are given the opportunity and space to learn and grow from each other.